Hazard Stevens: Later life

 In 1874, Stevens moved to Dorchester, Massachusetts near Boston.
 He then entered the Massachusetts state legislature as a reformer in 1885.
 He successfully lobbied for the preservation of Boston's Old State House.
 He was unsuccessful in a run for the United States Congress.

 In 1887 Stevens was admitted to the Rhode Island Society of the Cincinnati by right of his descent from Lieutenant Colonel Daniel Lyman.

 Stevens climbed Mount Rainier a second time in 1905 on a trip organized by The Mazamas, an Oregon mountaineering club.

-Stevens established the Cloverfields Dairy Farm in Olympia, Washington in 1916.
+Stevens returned to Washington in 1914.
+He established the Cloverfields Dairy Farm in Olympia, Washington in 1916.
 Now on the National Historic Register, the former farm is the site of the present Olympia High School.

 Later in life, Stevens wrote The Life of Isaac Ingalls Stevens, a noted biography of his father in addition to many papers on the Civil War.
 In 1918, while in frail health, he presided over the ceremonial placement of a memorial marker to Bureau of Indian Affairs agent Andrew Bolon in Klickitat County, Washington and, the following day, suffered a stroke of paralysis.
-He died unmarried shortly thereafter and is interred at Island Cemetery in Newport, Rhode Island Plot: Lots 650-653.
+He died unmarried shortly thereafter and is interred at Island Cemetery in Newport, Rhode Island.